-Toni Falbo is a Professor in the Department of Educational Psychology and Faculty Research Affiliate of the Population Research Center.
-Falbo has served as a Fellow of the American Psychological Association since 1982 and a Fellow of the Society for Experimental Social Psychology since 2009.
-She has held the position of President for the Southwestern Psychological Association as well as for Division 34 of the American Psychological Association.
-In 2007 Falbo won the Newman-Proshansky Award for her contributions to the field of Population Psychology.
+Toni Falbo is a Professor in the Department of Educational Psychology and a Faculty Research Associate of Population Research Center at the University of Texas at Austin.
+Falbo earned the status of Fellow of the American Psychological Association in 1982 and Fellow of the Society for Experimental Social Psychology in 2009.
+She has served as President of Division 34 (Society for Environmental, Population, and Conservation Psychology) of the American Psychological Association and as President of the Southwestern Psychological Association.
+In 2007 she won the Newman-Proshansky Award from Division 34 for her contribution to the field of Population Psychology.